tronprotocol/sun-network/README.md

 # Contributing
 Thank you for all of [our contributors](https://github.com/tronprotocol/sun-network/graphs/contributors); this project wouldn’t be what it is without you!
 If you want to help out, please see [CONTRIBUTING.md](CONTRIBUTING.md).

-If you'd like to contribute to sun-network, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.
+If you'd like to contribute to sun-network, please fork, fix, commit and send a pull request to the maintainers for them to review and merge into the main code base.
-If you wish to submit more complex changes though, please check up with the core devs first on [our gitter channel](https://gitter.im/tronprotocol/sun-network) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.
+If you wish to submit more complex changes though, please communicate with the core devs first on [our gitter channel](https://gitter.im/tronprotocol/sun-network) to ensure those changes are in line with the general philosophy of the project and/or get some early feedback which can make both your efforts much lighter as well as our review and merge procedures quick and simple.